Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

 This page provides information on current cemetery management laws.
-The Tasmanian Government is currently reviewing these laws.
-A number of changes to the laws came into effect on 26 December 2018.
+A number of changes to the laws came into effect on 25 December 2019.

 Information on the following is available on this page: